sarulse/SampleCode/FindLongestSubString/README.md

-## Find the starting position of the longest substring that contains the number of unique characters specified in the input.
+## An oop program to find the starting position of the longest substring that contains the number of unique characters specified in the input.

 # File: #